PlatONnetwork/emp-tool/README.md

 ```

 ## On-the-fly Circuit Compiler
-Emp-toolkit has not yet developed a stable compiler for you, another option is that Juzix Frutta compiler.
-Frutta is a C-like language used as circuit script, with which you can compile circuit by Frutta Compiler.
+Emp-toolkit has not yet developed a stable compiler for you, another option is Juzix Frutta compiler.
+Frutta is a C-like language used as circuit script, with which you can compile circuit in a quick.
 More information and detail usage please visit: [Frutta](https://www.juzix.net/en/JUGOEN/index.jhtml)

 ## [Acknowledgement, Reference, and Questions](https://github.com/emp-toolkit/emp-readme/blob/master/README.md#citation)